EU scales up green subsidies – How you can benefit from new support for clean investments

 - Enhancing skills, including setting up Net-Zero Industry Academies, with the support and oversight by the Net-Zero Europe Platform, to coordinate action and exchange information.
 This platform will also enable Member States and the EC to identify financial needs, bottlenecks, and best practices, and provide advice on securing funding.

+The CRMA (COM(2023)160) is currently the subject of trilogue negotiations between the Council of the European Union and the European Parliament.
 The CRMA aims to ensure security of supply of raw materials required for the EU net-zero technologies.
-The EC had included adoption of this legislation in its Work Programme 2023 and has regularly updated its the list of critical raw materials (available here) that it considers are most important economically and have a high supply risk.
-The proposed CRMA (COM(2023)160) codifies this list and a new list of strategic raw materials used in strategic sectors such as renewable energy, digital, space and defence technologies.
-The EC will review and, if necessary, update both lists at least every four years.
+The EC had included adoption of this legislation in its Work Programme 2023 and has regularly updated the list of critical raw materials (available here) that it considers are most important economically and have a high supply risk.
+The CRMA codifies this critical raw materials list and a new list of strategic raw materials (that are used in strategic sectors such as renewable energy, digital, space and defence technologies).
+The European Parliament has proposed to add aluminium to this list.
+The EC will review and, if necessary, update both.
 The CRMA will provide a regulatory framework to support the development of EU capacity and the sustainability and circularity of the critical raw material supply chains in the EU.
 The accompanying Communication (COM(2023)165) proposes measures to diversify supply chains through new international mutually supportive partnerships.

 The CRMA has the following key pillars: